-- (a) Provide adequate flood protection to the area which is appropriate to the scale, value and intensity of the development that is likely to occur - (b) Implement appropriate strategies to ensure safety and minimise damage to property as a result of a pre-existing flood risk. - (c) Ensure existing floodplain users do not experience any increase in flood level as a result of development in the Urban Renewal Area.
+- (a) Provide flood protection to the area which is appropriate to the scale, value and intensity of the development that is likely to occur. - (b) Implement appropriate strategies to ensure safety and minimise damage to property as a result of a pre-existing flood risk. - (c) Ensure no increase in flood level as a result of development in the Urban Renewal Area. - (d) Ensure that development sites in the area are satisfactorily drained. - (e) Implement water management strategies to minimise the effect of stormwater pollution on nearby waterways, encourage water conservation and reduce stormwater runoff to minimise flooding.